haakonhaug/cursor-diagnostics-extension/README.md

 ## 🚀 Usage

-Once installed, the extension automatically starts a WebSocket server on port `3456` and exposes diagnostics to MCP servers.
+Once installed, the extension automatically starts a WebSocket server via Unix socket (macOS/Linux) or named pipe (Windows) and exposes diagnostics to MCP servers.

 Look for `$(pulse) Diagnostics Bridge` in your status bar to confirm it's running.